-Are you interested in speaking at our downtown Meetup?
+Are you interested in speaking at our monthly Meetup?

 What you need to know:

-No sales pitches.
-You are encouraged to give a brief bio, which can include explaining what you do or what your company does, but this is not a vehicle to sell your services or products.
+- No sales pitches.
+You can give a brief bio, which can include explaining what you do or what your company does, but this is not a vehicle to sell your services or products.

-Topic.
+- Topic.
+We are open to a variety of topics as long as they are WordPress-related.
 Most of our regular attendees are non-developers.
 That being said, we are not opposed to occasional development topics.
 You can look at past meetups for ideas.
-Some topics are “evergreen” like security and SEO, and should come back up once in a while.
+Some topics are “evergreen” like security, SEO, accessibility, and going over the latest version of WordPress, and should come back up every once in a while.

 Scheduling your talk:

-Our schedule.
-Typically, we meet on the first Monday of the month.
+- Our schedule.
+Typically, we meet on the first Monday of the month at 6pm.
 If that’s a holiday or we have a scheduling conflict, we’ll try for the second Monday.
-Occasionally, we may do two downtown meetups in a month.
 When you talk to us about your presentation, we’ll let you know what the next available spot is.

 Announcing your talk: